 Some benefits of earning a master’s degree include:

-- Attaining an in-demand job: There is a great need for some positions that require a master’s degree.
-According to the Bureau of Labor Statistics (BLS), there is a predicted 52% growth for nurse practitioners from 2019-2029which is well above the national average.
+Attaining an in-demand job: There is a great need for some positions that require a master’s degree.
+According to the Bureau of Labor Statistics (BLS), there is a predicted 52% growth for nurse practitioners from 2020-2030 which is well above the national average.